linkerd/website/linkerd.io/content/releases/_index.md

 ## Stable

-Stable releases are designed to introduce minimal change to an existing system and come with documented stability guarantees.
-In stable releases, we take the specific bug fix changes (or, occasionally, feature additions) and "back port" these changes against the code in the previous stable version.
-This minimizes the overall delta between releases.
-We also do any additional work required to ensure that upgrades and rollbacks between stable releases are seamless and contain no breaking changes.

 As of Linkerd 2.15.0, the open source project no longer publishes stable releases.
 Instead, the vendor community around Linkerd is responsible for supported, stable releases.